tkopecek/koji-docs-ng/source/index.rst

 Koji
 ====

-Koji is the software that builds `RPM packages for the Fedora project`_.
+Koji is the software that builds (not only) `RPM packages for the Fedora project`_.
 It uses `Mock`_ to create chroot environments to perform builds.
 To download the source code, report bugs, join the mailing list etc., see the `Koji project website`_.

 Contents
 ========